curv3ball/saladtracker/README.md

  - ❌ Check your referral bonuses / stats
  - ❌ Notify salad alerts
  - ❌ Notify salad bonuses
- - ✅ Automatically buy reward **[THIS IS AGAINST SALAD TOS AND IS NOT AVAILABLE IN THE PUBLIC SOURCE CODE]**
+ - ✅ Automatically buy reward **[THIS IS AGAINST SALAD TOS AND IS NOT AVAILABLE IN THE PUBLIC SOURCE]**
 </details>

 ___